pkaehler/workshop_machine_learning/README.md

 # Workshop: Build your first Machine Learning model
-This workshop will show you some basics of starting with `Machine Learning`
+This workshop will show you some basics of starting with `Machine Learning` with Python.<br>
+Tech stack: Python, Scikit Learn, Pandas<br>

+One reference for the structure and topics is chapter 2 of Hands-On Machine Learning with Scikit-Learn and TensorFlow - Aurélien Géron (2017, O’Reilly Media)

 # Structure
 ## Data
+-- Updated 2019-06-20 --
+Data was downloaded  from https://data.deutschebahn.com/dataset/data-call-a-bike<br>
+There are 3 source CSV files which contain:
+* Stations
+* Vehicles
+* Bookings
+*
-Data was downloaded  from https://data.deutschebahn.com/dataset/data-call-a-bike Unfortunately data description and the website are only available in German language.
+Unfortunately data description and the website are only available in German language.<br>
-You can find some English translations at the end (#data-description)
+You can find some English translations at the end in **[Data Description](#data-description)**

 ## Content
 * Downloading Data and Creation of Dataframes